fschweikhardt/bestbooks-app/README.md

 ## To Do's

 - The app is still in it's infancy.
 Everything is functional, but it needs a lot of work.
 - Maybe the first thing to do it to get a book image and data.
+Create a pop up box on the "Get Random Book" button and then fetch to Google Books for the data.